 Within the team…

-- Be as explicit and transparent as possible about project dependencies
+- Be as clear, explicit and transparent as possible, when appropriate

-- Run regular, project-focused meetings with a clear structure — attendees should know what to expect
+- Run high-quality, productive meetings with a clear structure — attendees should know what to expect

 - Trust the team to deliver when responsibility and ownership are given

-- Be ready to explain why about anything, and able to say I don’t know
+- Be able to explain why about anything, able to say I don’t know, and ready to change my mind

 - Advocate for open-source and external sharing